-Fair Market Value
+Assess Fair Market Value

-When you turn personal assets into business assets, you need to assess their fair market value the value of each item if it was sold on the marketplace.
+When you turn personal assets into business assets, you need to assess their fair market value (the value of each item if it was sold in the marketplace).
 To assess the fair market value of your car, you could:

-Business Versus Personal Use
+Understand Business Versus Personal Use

-Undepreciated Capital Cost
+Determine Capital Cost Allowance

 The CRA maintains an extensive list of asset classes to help you.
 Most vehicles fall into class 10, which has a capital cost allowance rate of 30%.
-In the first year of use, that means you get to claim ($2,500 X 30%), or $750, as a business expense.
-There is a chart on Form T2125 that works you through these calculations.
-After you claim the initial $750, you get to save the remaining part of your $2,500 deduction for the following tax years.
+In the first year of use, that means you can claim ($2,500 x 30%), or $750, as a business expense.
+There is a chart on Form T2125 that walks you through these calculations.
+After you claim the initial $750, you get to save the remaining part of your $2,500, or $1,750, as a deduction for the following tax years.

-The CRA requires taxpayers to keep all records for six years; if you’re self-employed, you need to keep records and receipts of all your business transactions.
-In cases where you transfer personal assets to your business, you should keep information on how you determined the fair market value of the asset, and you may also want to keep records on how and when you used the asset for work.
+The CRA requires taxpayers to keep all records for six years.
+If you’re self-employed, you need to keep records and receipts of all your business transactions.
+In cases where you transfer personal assets to your business, it’s a good idea to keep information on how you determined the fair market value of the asset, and you may also want to keep records on how and when you used the asset for work.

 Using personal assets for your new business can help reduce your startup costs.
 If you claim the transaction on your tax return, that can lower your business income and reduce your tax liability.
 This process applies only to independent contractors and self-employed individuals.
 If your business is a partnership or a corporation, you can still transfer personal assets, but the process is slightly different.